Creation Technologies: History

 On July 18, 2019, Creation announced that it would be acquired by US private investment firm Lindsay Goldberg.

-On January 14, 2025, the Company announced that Patrick L. Freytag, who has been serving as Creation’s Chief Financial Officer, is appointed Chief Executive Officer.
-He succeeds Stephen P. DeFalco, who will become Creation’s Executive Chairman.
-Megan Melusky, most recently Senior Vice President, Finance, is promoted to Chief Financial Officer.
+On January 14, 2025, the Company announced that Patrick L. Freytag, who had been serving as Creation’s Chief Financial Officer, was appointed Chief Executive Officer.
+He succeeded Stephen P. DeFalco, who became Creation’s Executive Chairman.
+Megan Melusky, most recently Senior Vice President, Finance, was promoted to Chief Financial Officer.